decentraland/adr/content/ADR-138-backpack-v2.md

   - **Type**: Type of the transaction (Transfered or Minted).
   - **When**: Date of the transaction.
   - **Price**: Price of the transaction.
-- **Amount**: Minted number + total amount of NFTs of this wearable.
+- **Minting number and total scarcity (optional)**: Minted number + total amount of NFTs of this wearable.

 ![image](https://user-images.githubusercontent.com/64659061/229763478-9fdadddd-4137-431a-8df4-49fbc30f5f95.png)

 In order to be able to do it, we will need to create a new endpoint that will return the details of a specific wearable:
-- **Wearable details**: `/lambdas/wearables/:wearableId`
+- **Wearable details**: `/lambdas/wearables/:wearableId/market-details`

 ### Get a random list of equipped wearables (NEW ENDPOINT)
 The user will be able to click on a [RANDOMIZE] button and equip a random list of wearables on his avatar.

 ![image](https://user-images.githubusercontent.com/64659061/229765018-95715b20-d55a-4296-b795-fe0d7f5b95e4.png)

-In order to be able to do it, we will need to create a new endpoint that will return a random list of wearable ids from the owned wearables of the user:
+In order to be able to do it, we will need to create a new endpoint that will return a random list of wearable ids from the owned wearables of the user.
+The wearables must be from each category, avoiding conflicts with hides and replaces whenever possible.

 - **Random list of wearables**: `/lambdas/users/:userId/random-wearables`